intersystems-ib/iris-fhir-interop/README.md

 Update your production as needed

 ### Config InteropService
-Change `InteropService` Target Config Name so it will send messages to already configured `HS.FHIRServer.Interop.HTTPOperation` which sends messages to external FHIR server.
+Change `InteropService` Target Config Name so it will send messages to `FHIRServer Operation OAuth` which sends messages to external FHIR server.

 Test your service using [iris-fhir-interop.postman_collection.json](./iris-fhir-interop.postman_collection.json) Postman collection *FHIR Interop (OAuth)*